Documentation

 Creating API Keys

-Via Mobile App
+Via the Palpable App

 1. Open the Palpable app